 If you do not know what a Zettelkasten is, it is a way to store knowledge; a repository of interconnected notes, with each note representing one piece of information.
-This should be enough information to allow you to benefit from this post, but for more you may want to check out my previous article on the topic or, especially, Christian and Sascha’s comprehensive website.
+This should be enough information to allow you to benefit from this post, but for more you may want to check out my previous article on the topic, or Christian and Sascha’s website.

 As new notes are added to an archive, the inherent value of the archive sharply increases.
 At the same time, however, its organization seems to become more challenging and time-consuming.
 Following a clear set of organizational and structural rules will help you run your Zettelkasten with less friction, allowing you to focus not on keeping the tools working, but on working with the tools.